Afobazole® [Fabomotizole] Instruction

 Bevel-edged pills of flat-cylindrical shape in white or light cream color.

 The effect of the drug is achieved mostly due to its combination of anxiolytic (anti-anxiety) and light stimulating (activating) effects.
-Afobazole reduces or eliminates anxious feelings (anxiety, bad forebodings and fears), irritability, tension (fearfulness, tearfulness, anxiety, inability to relax, insomnia and fear), depressive mood, somatic manifestations of anxiety (muscular, sensory, cardiovascular, respiratory and gastrointestinal symptoms), autonomic disorders (dry mouth, sweating and dizziness), cognitive disorders (difficulty concentrating and poor memory), including those arising from stress disorders (adjustment disorders).
-It is highly recommended to use the drug in people with mostly asthenic personality traits in the form of anxious suspicion, uncertainty, increased vulnerability and emotional lability as well as tendency to react emotionally under stress.
+Afobazole® reduces or eliminates anxious feelings (anxiety, bad forebodings, and fears), irritability, tension (fearfulness, tearfulness, anxiety, inability to relax, insomnia, and fear), depressive mood, somatic manifestations of anxiety (muscular, sensory, cardiovascular, respiratory and gastrointestinal symptoms), autonomic disorders (dry mouth, sweating, and dizziness), cognitive disorders (difficulty concentrating and poor memory), including those arising from stress disorders (adjustment disorders).
+It is highly recommended to use the drug in people with mostly asthenic personality traits in the form of anxious suspicion, uncertainty, increased vulnerability and emotional lability as well as a tendency to react emotionally under stress.

 Distribution: Afobazole is intensively distributed over well-vascularized organs: it is transferred rapidly from the central pool (blood plasma) to the peripheral pool (highly vascularized organs and tissues).

-Metabolism: Afobazole pass firstly through the liver, the other main directions of metabolism are hydroxylation on the aromatic ring of the benzimidazole cycle and oxidation by the morpholino fragment.
+Metabolism: Afobazole passes firstly through the liver, the other main directions of metabolism are hydroxylation on the aromatic ring of the benzimidazole cycle and oxidation by the morpholino fragment.

 Excretion: The half-life (T½) for oral administration is (0.82 ± 0.54) h.
 Short T½ is determined by the intensive biotransformation of the drug and rapid distribution from the blood plasma to the organs and tissues.
 The drug is excreted mainly in the form of metabolites and partially unchanged in urine and feces.

-Generalized anxiety disorders, adjustment disorders, neurasthenia, sleep disorders associated with anxiety, neurocircular dystonia, alcohol and nicotine withdrawal symptoms, premenstrual syndrome as well as various somatic symptoms (bronchial asthma, irritable bowel syndrome, systemic lupus erythematosus, ischemic heart disease, hypertonic disease, arrhythmia, dermatological, oncology and other diseases).
+- premenstrual syndrome as well as various somatic symptoms (bronchial asthma, irritable bowel syndrome, systemic lupus erythematosus, ischemic heart disease, hypertonic disease, arrhythmia, dermatological, oncology, and other diseases).

-Hypersensitivity to the components of the drug (intolerance to galactose, lactase deficiency and glucose-galactose malabsorption), age below 18 years, pregnancy and lactation.
+- hypersensitivity to the components of the drug (intolerance to galactose, lactase deficiency, and glucose-galactose malabsorption);

 Dosage and administration

-Afobazole should be taken orally with a small amount of water after meal.
+Afobazole® should be taken orally with a small amount of water after meal.
 Do not dissolve or chew.
 The optimal dosage is 10 mg, thrice daily.
-Duration of the treatment course is 2-4 weeks.
-If necessary, the daily dosage may be increased up to 60 mg, and the duration of the course may be extended up to 3 months (on the doctor`s recommendation).
+The duration of the treatment course is 2–4 weeks.
+If necessary, the daily dosage may be increased up to 60 mg, and the duration of the course may be extended up to 3 months (on the doctor’s recommendation).